eclipse-tractusx/managed-identity-wallet/README.md

     2022-08-12 08:08:13,888 indy.did DEBUG get_my_did_with_meta: <<< res: '{"did":"HW2eFhr3KcZw5JcRW45KNc","verkey":"aEErMofs7DcJT636pocN2RiEHgTLoF4Mpj6heFXwtb3q","tempVerkey":null,"metadata":null}'
     ```
   * If the script did not stop the container, the command `docker compose down -v` can stop and delete it manually
+  * Register the DID and verkey with role endorser.
+This step depends on the used Indy ledger and the defined roles.
+As an example: On `GreenLight Dev Ledger` the DID and verkey can be registered using the ledger explorer on `http://dev.greenlight.bcovrin.vonx.io/` > `Register from DID`

 ## Testing GitHub actions locally <a id= "testingGitHubActionsLocally"></a>

 Using [act](https://github.com/nektos/act) it is possible to test GitHub actions